scroll-tech/zkevm-circuits/README.md

 [`bus-mapping`](https://github.com/scroll-tech/zkevm-circuits/tree/develop/bus-mapping)

-- a crate designed to parse EVM execution traces and manipulate all of the data they provide in order to obtain structured witness inputs for the EVM Proof and the State Proof.
+- A crate designed to parse EVM execution traces and manipulate all of the data they provide in order to obtain structured witness inputs for the EVM Proof and the State Proof

 [`circuit-benchmarks`](https://github.com/scroll-tech/zkevm-circuits/tree/develop/circuit-benchmarks)